 Omloop

-The Utrecht neighborhood of Ondiep is a typical working-class neighborhood from the early twentieth century: a small-scale yet integrally designed residential area, where there is a high degree of solidarity and involvement with one's own environment.
-Originated from a social housing ideal and built with attention to the wishes of residents.
-In this tradition, parts of the neighborhood are being overhauled again, through participation processes with the neighborhood and with the aim of improving the quality of life.
-In doing so, Berlage's main urban design remains unaltered.
+The Utrecht neighborhood Ondiep is a typical working-class neighborhood from the early twentieth century: a small-scale yet integrally designed residential area, where a high degree of community spirit and involvement with the local environment prevails.
+Originating from a social housing ideal and built with attention to the wishes of residents.
+In that tradition, parts of the neighborhood are being revamped through participation processes with the community, aiming to improve the quality of life.
+Meanwhile, the urban planning framework of Berlage remains unchanged.

-The area consists of four sub-areas: the Alto, the Tenor, the Soprano and the Bass.
-The long volumes surround the curve of Omloop on both sides, each as part of a different building block.
-Within the Tenor, another separate volume stands in the rear area of the inner curve, connected by the courtyard garden.
-Each must therefore be able to connect to its immediate neighbours.
-Nevertheless, we introduce a continuity that gives the bend as a whole a complete character.
-Height, articulation and materialization make it whole.
+The area consists of four sub-areas: the Alt, the Tenor, the Soprano, and the Bass.
+The long volumes surround the bend of the main road on both sides, each as part of a different building block.
+Within the Tenor, there is a separate volume made of wood construction in the back area of the inner bend that is connected via the inner garden.
+Each building must therefore be able to connect to the direct neighbors.
+Still, we bring a continuity that gives the bend as a whole a complete character.
+Height, articulation, and materialization forge it into one whole.

-Along the long lines of the Omloop, low urban street walls and small, low-demarcated front gardens create an intimate atmosphere.
-A varying composition of facade elements then creates a degree of play that can never be captured in one glance.
-Then more vertically and then more horizontally, the brick bands and balconies emphasize the stratification in the facade.
-Two colors of highly textured brick are used to accentuate this play.
-The facade opens up at seven places along the street with a spacious, light main entrance.
-The surrounding masonry naturally slopes inwards to accentuate the large glass wall within the pattern.
+Along the long lines of the Omloop, low urban street walls and small, low-defined front gardens create an intimate atmosphere.
+A varying composition of façade elements then provides a degree of play that can never be captured in a single glance.
+Sometimes more vertical and sometimes more horizontal, the brick bands and balconies emphasize the layering in the façade.
+With two colors of brick featuring a lot of texture, this play is accentuated.
+At seven locations along the street, the façade opens up with a spacious, light main entrance.
+The masonry around it naturally steps inward to give the large glass wall within the pattern an accent.

-A typical part of the original housing development here is the individual (front) garden.
-In the existing situation, however, few residents maintained a green garden, preferring to use tiles.
-To make cities more climate-adaptive, whereby heat stress and heavy rainfall can be better dealt with, as many surfaces as possible must be made greener.
-In Omloop it was decided to create shared green areas instead of individual courtyards.
-The sub-areas are divided thematically: a climate garden, an ecological garden and a food garden.
-Each has its own planting and organization, but always with attention to important pillars in the nature-inclusive development of inner cities.
-A great diversity of birds and insects is supported with food and nesting sites.
-Wadis, infiltration zones in the landscape, accelerate the sinking of rainwater into the soil.
+After a design by Flux landscape architecture, the sub-areas are thematically divided: a climate garden, an ecological garden, and a food garden.
+Each has its own planting and organization, but always with attention to important pillars in the nature-inclusive development of urban areas.
+A large diversity of birds and insects is supported with food and nesting places.
+Wadi's, infiltration zones in the landscape, accelerate the absorption of rainwater into the soil.
 Walking paths and seating areas make the areas accessible to residents.

 Circular design elements

-We ensure the smart reuse of materials from the demolished buildings.
-Bricks and tiles are used as filling for the gabions that demarcate the front gardens.
-Sandstone facade elements from the old building return in Omloop cleaned up as side panels of the front doors on the ground floor, on which the house numbers, fixtures and doorbells will be placed.
-In addition, the recessed facades of the galleries on the inner area will feature Resysta cladding, a natural and circular composite material that consists of 60% rice shells and has a wood-like appearance.
-Facilities for climbing plants, such as wisteria, will be installed on the outside.
+We ensure smart reuse of materials from the demolished buildings.
+Bricks and roof tiles are used as filling for the gabions that delineate the front gardens.
+In addition, the recessed façades of the galleries facing the inner area will be provided with Resysta façade cladding, a natural and circular composite material that consists of 60% rice husks and has a wood-like appearance.
+On the outside, provisions for climbing plants, such as wisteria, will be added.

-The neighborhood returns more diverse.
-Within the mixture of social and medium-priced rents, there is room for the usually older residents who return, as well as for starters, cohabitants and young families.
-There is still plenty of social life to take place in the open front gardens.
-A social life that is typical of the neighbourhood, and which is also extensively included in a participation process.
-Local residents and future tenants are heard in their needs.
-In this way, the densification and sustainability of the neighborhood is also given a very socially involved interpretation.
+The neighborhood is returning more diverse.
+Within the mix of social and mid-range rental housing, there is space for both the usually older residents who are returning and for starters, cohabitants, and young families.
+Social life can still thrive in the open front gardens.
+A social life that is so characteristic of the neighborhood, and is also extensively included in a participation process.
+Neighborhood residents and future tenants are heard in their needs.
+This way, the densification and sustainability of the neighborhood also receives a very socially engaged interpretation.

 Info